Grant Program Immunize Wisconsin

 • Political Agendas: Projects with a primary focus on political campaigns or lobbying efforts.

-• Vaccine Purchase: Projects that seek funds for purchasing vaccines.
+• Vaccine Purchase: Projects that mainly seek funds for purchasing vaccines.

 Applicant Eligibility Criteria